 Now, let’s move to “Pricing & Distribution.”
 Follow these steps:

 - Select whether “Free” or a “Paid” app.

 - Select the distribution countries

 - Check the boxes stating that your app complies with the content guidelines.

-Publishing an app on Google Play is a simple process and can be done in a matter of few minutes.
-However, the most important part is developing a high-quality Android mobile application that will help you stand above thousands of apps launched in each and every category.
+Publishing an app on Google Play is a simple process and can be done in a matter of a few minutes.
+However, the most important part is developing a high-quality Android mobile application that will help you stand above thousands of apps launched in each category.